Colonial history of the United States

 Over time, non-British colonies East of the Mississippi River were taken over and most of the inhabitants were assimilated.
-In Nova Scotia, however, the British expelled the French Catholic Acadians, and many relocated to Louisiana.
+In Nova Scotia, however, the British expelled the French Catholic Acadians, and many refugees relocated to Louisiana.
 The two chief armed rebellions were short-lived failures in Virginia in 1676 and in New York in 1689–1691.
 Some of the colonies developed legalized systems of slavery, centered largely around the Atlantic slave trade.
 Wars were recurrent between the French and the British during the French and Indian Wars.
 By 1760, France was defeated and its colonies were seized by Britain.

 On the eastern seaboard, the four distinct English regions were New England, the Middle Colonies, the Chesapeake Bay Colonies (Upper South), and the Southern Colonies (Lower South).
 Some historians add a fifth region of the "Frontier", which was never separately organized.
 The colonization of the United States resulted in a large decline of the indigenous population primarily because of newly introduced diseases.
-A significant percentage of the indigenous people living in the eastern region had been ravaged by disease before 1620, possibly introduced to them decades before by explorers and sailors (although no conclusive cause has been established).
+A significant percentage of the indigenous people living in the eastern region had been killed by disease before 1620, possibly introduced to them decades before by explorers and sailors (although no conclusive cause has been established).